 • Bake in the lower 1/3rd of your oven.
 The heat from the bottom of the oven will cook the bottom of the crust and keep the top from burning.

-• Bake on a pizza stone or hot sheet pan.
+• Bake on a pizza stone or hot sheet pan in the lower 1/3 of your oven.
 I like to bake pies on a hot pizza stone or sheet pan, which quickly melts the butter and speeds up the cooking process on the bottom crust.

 A metal pie plate with sliced brown butter strawberry crumble pie and a vintage server on a pink counter next to berries and white plates with slices of pie.